Different Types of Blockchain Nodes – A Guide

 For projects that require a deep dive into historical data, or for debugging complex smart contracts, an archive node is an indispensable tool.
 However, this depth of information does come at a cost, as the storage requirements for an archive node far exceed that of a regular full node, necessitating substantial infrastructure and investment to maintain effectively.
 Again anyone can run an archive node on permissionless chains.

-Unlike traditional full nodes that primarily validate and relay transactions, validator nodes (also referred as staking nodes in some networks) take a more active role in the block creation process.
+Unlike traditional full nodes or archive nodes, validator nodes (also referred as staking nodes in some networks) take a more active role in the block creation process.
 They are chosen, based on various criteria such as the amount of native cryptocurrency staked, reputation, or other factors, to validate and append new blocks to the chain.
 By proposing or validating new blocks, these nodes help achieve consensus on the next state of the blockchain.
 In blockchain networks like Shardeum, validator nodes take on a multifaceted role.
 When it’s their turn, they individually validate, achieve consensus on, and process transactions in a leaderless manner.
 Once these transactions are validated, the network aggregates them into batches or blocks.
 These consolidated groups of transactions are then relayed to archive nodes within the network for comprehensive storage and historical record-keeping.

 All said, the above mentioned are based on the assumption that validators act honestly.
 Should they engage in malicious activities or incorrectly validate transactions/blocks, they face stringent penalties, often termed as “slashing,” which could lead to the forfeiture of their staked assets.
 As such, validator nodes represent a blend of trust and authority within certain blockchain ecosystems, ensuring network integrity while also fostering decentralization.